-- Occupational Safety and Health 3 hrs.
+- Occupational Safety and Health 3 credit hours.
 An introductory study of the significance of maintaining quality occupational safety and health standards in the workplace; safety education and promotion; and occupational safety and health requirements.
-Prerequisites: None. - IT 333 Plant Layout and Material Handling 3hrs.
+Prerequisites: None. - IT 333 Plant Layout and Material Handling 3 credit hours.
 Techniques and procedures for developing an efficient facility layout.
 The course focuses on systematic and methodical approach that will lead students through the collection, analysis and development of information to produce a quality functional plant layout.
-Prerequisites: Senior standing. - IT 334 Production and Inventory Control 3 hrs.
+Prerequisites: Senior standing. - IT 334 Production and Inventory Control 3 credit hours.
 Principles and techniques of minimizing cost of ordering, receiving, storing, issuing, scheduling, routing, dispatching, expediting, and controlling materials, parts, subassemblies, and final assembles for a manufacturing system.
-Prerequisite: Junior standing. - Fire Protection and Prevention 3 hrs.
+Prerequisite: Junior standing. - IT 341 Fire Protection and Prevention 3 credit hours.
 An analysis of equipment, principles, standards and systems essential to an effective fire protection and prevention program in industrial factories and plants.
-Prerequisites: IT 200. - IT 342 Industrial Safety: Management and Technology 3 hrs.
+Prerequisites: IT 200.

+- IT 342 Industrial Safety: Management and Technology 3 credit hours.
 Based on sound safety management and quality and performance technology principles, this course will help manage employees and/or projects in safety and health efforts.
-Prerequisites: IT 200. - IT 400 Quality Assurance 3 hrs.
+Prerequisites: IT 200. - IT 400 Quality Assurance 3 credit hours.
 Tools and techniques to control quality of products and services and improve enterprise performance by ensuring quality of processes, systems, organization, and leadership.
-Prerequisites: INT 326. - IT 404 Improving Manufacturing Systems 3 hrs.
+Prerequisites: INT 326. - IT 404 Improving Manufacturing Systems 3 credit hours.
 Methodology for improving efficiency, productivity and quality of products and services in an organization.
 Includes strategic tools for eliminating or minimizing waste or non-value-added activities and processes and product variations.
-Prerequisites: INT 326. - IT 405 Industrial Supervision 3 hrs.
+Prerequisites: INT 326. - IT 405 Industrial Supervision 3 credit hours.
 Modern industrial supervision techniques with respect to interpersonal relations, societal changes, and effects of technological developments and impacts on duties, roles, and responsibilities of the supervisor.
-Prerequisites: Senior standing. - IT 408 Manufacturing and Ergonomics 3 hrs.
+Prerequisites: Senior standing. - Manufacturing and Ergonomics 3 credit hours.
 Survey of human factor engineering theory, research and applications with particular reference to quality assurance and safety.
 Systems framework with specific emphasis on relationships among systems components.
 Emphasis on operator constraints in the design of work processes, work stations, and instrumentation.
-Prerequisites: IT 200. - IT 410 Industrial Management 3 hrs.
+Prerequisites: IT 200. - IT 410 Industrial Management 3 credit hours.
 A survey course that focuses on the business environment, including sociological and psychological principles pertinent to effective human relations in business and industry; work ethics, values, and leadership skills; methods, concepts, and techniques appropriate to industrial organization and management; and labor relations, regulations, and laws affecting employer-employee relations.
-Prerequisites: Senior standing.

-- IT 420 Industrial Hygiene 3 hrs.
+Prerequisites: Senior standing. - IT 420 Industrial Hygiene 3 credit hours.
 This course covers federal, state, and professional standards applicable to health and environmental controls, and personal protection equipment in factories and plants.
-Prerequisites: IT 200. - IT 422 Industrial Hazardous Materials Management 3 hrs.
+Prerequisites: IT 200. - IT 422 Industrial Hazardous Materials Management 3 credit hours.
 Specific OSH, NRS, ANSI and other standards as applied to usage, storage, transportation and disposal of industrial hazardous materials.
-Prerequisites: IT 200. - IT 425 Industrial Safety Standards I 3 hrs.
+Prerequisites: IT 200. - IT 425 Industrial Safety Standards I 3 credit hours.
 Specific federal and state OSH standards as applied to building and facilities, materials handling and storage, machine guarding, welding, electrical hazards, construction, and transportation in factories and plants.
-Prerequisites: IT 200. - IT 426 Industrial Safety Standards II 3 hrs.
+Prerequisites: IT 200. - IT 426 Industrial Safety Standards II 3 credit hours.
 Continuation of IT 425.
 Prerequisites: IT 425.